seiteambestteam/jobbly/README.md

 ## Meet the Team

-All three members of the team acted together as full-stack engineers to make Jobbly happen, but the three of us had indivdual responsibilities as well:
+All three members of the team acted together as full-stack engineers to make Jobbly happen, but the three of us had individual responsibilities as well:

 #### Bridget Asser